AJMnd/MechaCar_Statistical_Analysis/README.md

 ![](https://github.com/AJMnd/MechaCar_Statistical_Analysis/blob/main/Resources/t.test2.png)

-### Study Design: MechaCar vs Competition
+## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+### Metrics

-- Today, If I was shopping for a car, I would consider safety and fuel effeciency vs Electric options.
+- Today, If I was shopping for a car, I would consider power output (gas cars vs electric) & maintenance costs.

-- HO:
+### Hypothesis
+- HO: Is there a correlation between power output and maintenance costs.
+- Ha: There is no correlation between maintenance costs and power output.

+### Testing
+- P-value to determine the validity of the correlation
+- T-test to compare the correlation
+### Data
+- Vehicle power output and maintenance costs in MechaCar and competitors.